WolfgangMehner/vim-plugins/latex-support/README.md

       $HOME/.vim/doc/...
       $HOME/.vim/plugin/latex-support.vim

-(1.2) Loading of plugin files must be enabled.
+(1.2) Loading of plug-in files must be enabled.
 If not use

       :filetype plugin on

-   This is the minimal content of the file '$HOME/.vimrc'.
-Create one if there is none or use the files in $HOME/.vim/latex-support/rc as a starting point.
+   This is the minimal content of the file `$HOME/.vimrc`.
+Create one if there is none or use the files in `$HOME/.vim/latex-support/rc` as a starting point.

+(1.3) Make the plug-in help accessible by typing the following command on the Vim command line:

+      :helptags $HOME/.vim/doc/

-(1.3) Set at least some personal details.
+(1.4) Set at least some personal details.
 Use the map \ntw inside a LaTeX buffer or the menu entry:

       LaTeX -> Snippets -> template setup wizard

-   It will help you set up the file _runtimepath_/templates/personal.templates .
+   It will help you set up the file `_runtimepath_/templates/personal.templates`.
    The file is read by all plug-ins supporting this feature to get your personal details.
 Here is the minimal personalization (my settings as an example):